Jzjsnow/navi-complexity/README.md

 ```linux
 $ python route_matching.py
 ```
+The output will be in `output/`.

 ### Calculate the empirical search information (ESI)

-To generate the route matching results using the provided scripts, run in the terminal:
+To generate the ESI results based on the matched path from the OD records, run in the terminal:
 ```linux
 $ python ESI_from_matching.py
 ```
 The output will be in `output/ESI`.

-#### From the k shortest paths
+When no smart card data (matched paths) are available from 2000 to 2020, the ESI of the subway networks is calculated using the k shortest paths for each year (Beijing: k=13, Shanghai: k=12, Shenzhen k=6, see paper for detail)

-To generate the route matching results using the provided scripts, run in the terminal:
+To generate the ESI results based on the k shortest paths, run in the terminal:
 ```linux
 $ python ESI_from_ksp.py
 ```
-The output will be in `output/ESI`.

 ### Calculate the theoretical search information (TSI)
 Reproduce the amount of theoretical global search information according to [Gallotti et al, 2016](https://www.science.org/doi/10.1126/sciadv.1500445).

-To generate the route matching results using the provided scripts, run in the terminal:
+To generate the TSI results using the provided scripts, run in the terminal:
 ```linux
 $ python TSI.py
 ```